llpeterson/congestion/issues.md

 makes sense to maintain some state information for each flow, information that can be used to make resource allocation decisions about the packets that belong to the flow.
-This state is sometimes called *soft state*; the main difference between soft state and hard state is that soft state need not always be explicitly created and removed by signalling.
+This state is sometimes called *soft state*.
+The main difference between soft state and hard state is that soft state need not always be explicitly created and removed by signalling.
 Soft state represents a middle ground between a purely connectionless network that maintains *no* state at the routers and a